davidgma/fresh-food-old-version/doc/S270 ripened.md

 You may not be aware that a great number of fruits and vegetables in the 'fresh' food sections of supermarkets are artificially ripened.
 Sometimes even the staff in supermarkets haven't heard of it.
 So let me explain what it is.

 In the UK, as an example, normal tomatoes are in season fairly briefly in the summer.
 But tomatoes are available in supermarkets all year round.
 The main way that this is achieved is by growing enough tomatoes to meet supply for the whole year, and harvesting enough of them to supply the out-of-season period when they are still green and under-ripe.
 These under-ripe tomatoes are then kept at low temperatures for months until they are needed.
 Then they are warmed up and put in an ethylene environment, which causes them to ripen.
 They then look and taste like an in-season tomato.
 But during those months of storage, biogenic amines accumulate in them.
-This is probably the reason that a lot of people find that tomatoes gives them a headache.
+This is probably the reason that a lot of people find that tomatoes give them a headache.

 Mainstream advice to people with histamine intolerance is to avoid tomatoes.
 But in my opinion this isn't very good advice.
 Firstly because it's possible to buy tomatoes that are not artificially ripened; these are absolutely fine.
 And secondly because lots of fruits and vegetables are artificially ripened and so it's far better to learn how to avoid artificially ripened food.